Announcing the 2018–19 Innovation Challenge

 - Projects should demonstrate innovative approaches to teaching, research and activism related to inclusion and anti-racism efforts.

 - Proposals that take a team approach and engage students, staff and faculty in collaborative projects are particularly encouraged.
+Students should consult with a faculty member or staff member before submitting a proposal; ideally, this person will serve as a partner for the challenge grant.

-- Projects selected for funding must be completed during the timeframe that the primary applicant is at Smith (e.g., a graduating senior may not undertake a project that extends beyond her graduation).
+- Projects selected for funding must be completed during the timeframe that the primary applicant is at Smith (e.g., a graduating senior may not undertake a project that extends beyond their graduation).
 Semester-long or calendar year projects will be prioritized.

 - Projects that are eligible for funding from other college sources will not be considered.